 Caterpillar is a trusted name in power equipment, and it sits near the top of the market in terms of portable power generators.

-We pride ourselves on the detailed research we’ve performed on Caterpillar generators, and we invite you to check out our product matrix above and the shopping guide below for more insightful information.
+We pride ourselves on the detailed research we’ve performed on Caterpillar generators, and we invite you to check out our product list above and the shopping guide below for more insightful information.

 If you know how combustion engines work, you have an idea of how portable generators work.
 A portable generator uses fuel – diesel, propane, or gasoline – to power a combustion engine.